 Our firm is well-equipped to negotiate your case.
 In fact, one of the important components of our defense practices is working closely with forensic experts and investigators to bolster the strength of your case.
 For example, if the findings of our forensic experts indicate that you are not the type of individual who is a threat to society and cannot be expected to continue committing these crimes, this can go a long way in helping your case.
 A forensic psychologist will prepare a report of their findings and submit it to our legal team who will decide whether to submit it to the court as evidence.
 If needed, the psychologist will be called to testify and explain their findings to the court.

 Attorney Aaron Hooper has years of experience successfully bringing sex crime cases to a satisfactory resolution, especially as he employs his former prosecution experience.
 We will do all we can to challenge the search warrants, scrutinize the testimonies of witnesses, and examine all other aspects of the case to avoid or reduce your punishments.
 We can work to convince the jury that the alleged victim’s allegations are inaccurate or even completely false.
 Our firm has exclusive sex crimes experience and resources which will prove essential when the stakes are so high.

-Schedule a free initial consultation online or at (208) 271-9551 to get started with Hooper Law Offices.
+Schedule a free initial consultation online or at (208) 271-9551 to get started with Aaron Hooper, Attorney at Law.